 A visit to the museum can be done on the same day as a visit to the Cardigan Fields leisure complex which is just a few hundred yards away over a footbridge.
 There is a cinema, bowling and trampoline park among other things, and also restaurants.
 However you would almost not know it was there, it’s just out of sight.
 The museum can also be accessed from the tow-path cycle route along the canal.

 The great thing about visiting Armley Mill is that it is quite big with lots of rooms to move through.
-Even though there is a risk of children getting bored in museums sometimes, I find that if you keep moving onwards and discover new rooms, the visit goes well.
+Even though there is a risk of children getting bored in museums sometimes, I find that if you keep moving onward and discover new rooms, the visit goes well.
 Of course I’d like to go slower, but it’s an acceptable compromise!

 Here’s a link to my Places – Travel Wishlist board on Pinterest, why not follow me there?